openmc-dev/openmc/docs/source/releasenotes/notes_0.4.4.rst

 New Features
 ------------

+- Ability to write state points when using <no_reduce>.
+- Real-time XML validation in GNU Emacs with RELAX NG schemata.
+- Writing state points every n batches with <state_point interval="..." />
 - Suppress creation of summary.out and cross_sections.out by default with option to turn them on with <output> tag in settings.xml file.
 - Ability to create HDF5 state points.